cecann10/Test/Metis_Projects/project_4_celinaplaza/README.md

 #### Methods for modeling:
-For topic modeling, an LDA model with genism was utitlized.
+For topic modeling, an LDA model with gensim was utitlized.
 Text pre-processing for the model included lemmatization, custom stopwords, and use of CountVectorizer to vectorize words for modeling and other analysis.

 ## DATA & FILE OVERVIEW